 What's the difference between Homer's Greek, the Greek of Plato & Aristotle, and the Greek of the New Testament (Biblical Greek)?

 I'll keep this explanation short, since the question covers so much history.

 Classical Greek lasted a tremendously long time, and tends to look different in each period.
 On top of that, there are dialects spoken at various places at any one time, like the Doric of Sparta and the Attic of Athens.

-Most of the Greek world adopted a sort of standardized Athenian Greek known as the Koine as a result of Alexander the Great's conquests.
+Most of the Greek world adopted a sort of standardized Athenian Greek known as the Koine in the wake of Alexander the Great's conquests.
 For that reason, the Greek of Aristotle and Plato looks similar to the Greek of centuries later.

 Homer narrated in a different dialect (his own poetic, artificial version) and at an earlier time.
-Reading the Iliad or the Odyssey requires getting used to new word endings, vocabulary choices and structure, but not learning a whole new language.
+Reading the Iliad or the Odyssey requires getting used to new word endings, vocabulary choices and structure, but not learning an entirely new language.

 I suppose the best answer is that a lot of little things separate the periods of and dialects of Ancient Greek, but the same broad strokes apply to all of them.

 Why do iota and upsilon sometimes have two dots on top of them (ϊ and ϋ)?